-If the CPR Dashboard is configured On and the CPR Idle Time is not displayed, the Rate and Depth values are displayed in the default color; the same values are highlighted and change color if they are not within the AHA-recommended range of below 100 or over 120 compressions per minute.
-This feature is unavailable while using Pediatric CPR electrodes.
+If the CPR Dashboard is configured On and the CPR Idle Time is not displayed, the Rate and Depth values will be displayed in the Real CPR Help field.
+The values will be highlighted and displayed in red if they are below the appropriate values (adult CPR electrodes only).

-Compression Release Bar (R Series Plus/Adult only)
+Compression Release Bar (Adult only)

 If the CPR Dashboard is configured On, the Compression Release Bar shows the release of the chest compression by the rescuer.
-When the release of the chest is properly administered (quickly and completely released), the bar will fill all the way to the top.
+When the release of the chest is properly administered (fully released), the bar will fill all the way to the top.